ouster-lidar/ouster-sdk/docs/python/viz/viz-api-tutorial.rst

     python3 -m ouster.sdk.examples.viz $SAMPLE_DATA_PCAP_PATH $SAMPLE_DATA_JSON_PATH

-Now you can proceed through each example, labeled by numbers to match the your screen output.
+Now you can proceed through each example, labeled by numbers to match your screen output.

 Creating an empty ``PointViz`` window
 =====================================

-:class:`.viz.PointViz` is the main entry point to the Ouster visualizer, and it keeps track of the windows state, runs the main visualizations loop, and handles mouse and keyboard events.
+:class:`.viz.PointViz` is the main entry point to the Ouster visualizer, and it keeps track of the window state, runs the main visualizations loop, and handles mouse and keyboard events.

-To create it ( and see a black screen as nothing has been added), you can try the following:
+To create the PointViz window (and see a black screen as nothing has been added), you can try the
+following:

 .. literalinclude:: /../python/src/ouster/sdk/examples/viz.py
     :start-after: [doc-stag-empty-pointviz]